Together We can!

 - exercise and get your heart rate up

-- stay off social media and newsfeeds [yup, it’s worth saying twice] …. otherwise you are likely to amp up your worry and concern.
-You don’t need that today, right?
+- stay off social media and newsfeeds [yup, it’s worth saying twice] …. media can amp up your worry and concern.
+You don’t need that on a hard day, right?

 - cute animal pictures or videos have been shown to reduce stress. [really they studied this].
 Try this video of a beaver eating cabbage to touch a soft spot.

 - sometimes a visual meditation is best when our minds are worked up.
 Here are a couple you might enjoy: birdsong and flowing water.
 Engage your senses, tune in to the sounds and sights.
 Don’t use these as background; put your your full focus on them for just a bit. (click on the title on the image)